PierreBrethes/fourthmedia/README.md

 (or create any user you want but you need to connect with on react after)

 And i guess you can start to use the app !

+Things to do :

+- IsLogged : request to API if token exist (instead of checking localstorage.access_token)
+- possibility to create real users and the super-admin can switch someone to admin (then add "role")